cindybruikman/portfolio-cindy/README.md

 ## 🌐 Overview

-This portfolio was developed by **Cindy Bruikman** to showcase her work as a front-end developer.
+This portfolio was developed by **Cindy Bruikman** to showcase my work as a front-end developer.
 It is built with modern technologies such as Next.js, Tailwind CSS, and TypeScript.
 The site features projects, branding, animations, and multilingual support to better serve international recruiters.

 ---